Project Overview

 - Surveys consistently show the public ranks safety among their top transportation concerns.
 People expect that walking, biking, driving, and transit trips do not expose them or their families to unnecessary risk.

-For our 2025 safety goals, PlanRVA currently uses targets that are lower than those set by VDOT for the Richmond region .
-Our targets are displayed in the table below.
+For our 2026, PlanRVA set fatality targets that are lower than those set by VDOT for the Richmond region.
+Our 2026 targets are...

 - Set clear regional safety priorities and identify the road corridors where the most serious crashes happen